arnbme/apcupsd/README.md

   * edit the module
   * change hubitatHubIp = "http://192.168.0.106:39501/notify" to the your hub's IP address
   * For example, your hub's IP is 192.168.1.3 the new statement is hubitatHubIp = "http://192.168.1.3:39501/notify"
+  * Determine the time in seconds it takes to complete a manual hub shutdown.
+Set this (value + 10) * 1000 into script doshutdown.vbs Wscrip.sleep statement, save
  <table style="width:100%">
   <tr>
     <th>Module Name</th>